explosion/spacy-course/README.md

 **So should I not take your DataCamp course anymore?** Probably not, no.

 **Can I use this to build my own course?** Probably, yes!
-If you've been looking for a DIY way to publish I mostly built this framework for my course, but it strictly separates the content and customisations from the app source, so it shouldn't be difficult to fork this repo, edit the chapters, meta and theme and make it your own.
+If you've been looking for a DIY way to publish your materials, I hope that my little framework can be useful.
+I mostly built it for my course, but it strictly separates the content and customisations from the app source, so it shouldn't be difficult to fork this repo, edit the chapters, meta and theme and make it your own.
 In theory, it should also work for non-Python languages, as long as they're supported by Jupyter/Binder.
-See the "Usage & API" section below for more details.
+See the "[Usage & API](#-usage--api)" section below for more details.

 ## 🎛 Usage & API